xtrime-ru/antizapret-vpn-docker/README.md

 - `DISABLE_IPV6=true` - disable IPv6 support
 - `WG_PORT=51820` - wireguard server port
 - `EXPERIMENTAL_AWG=true` - enable AmneziaWG support (wireguard-amnezia only)
+- `OVERRIDE_AUTO_AWG=awg`- environment variable to force the tunnel type: `awg` to always use AmneziaWG, `wg` to always use standard WireGuard; by default it’s unset and automatic detection is used, useful to override auto-selection and lock the mode.

 Dante SOCKS5 Proxy
 - `SOCKS_USERNAME` - username for SOCKS5 authentication (omit to disable authentication)